-Tanya Ott: These days, Jen’s a recruiter for a national organization that sponsors career fairs, job boards, and other services …
+Tanya Ott: These days, Jen’s a recruiter for a national organisation that sponsors career fairs, job boards and other services …

 Jen Hadac: There is no better group that you can think of that has been having to handle difficult situations under arduous conditions, [with] minimal resources in kind of an uncertain environment.
 Right.
 That’s what we do in the military every day.
 So, you think about what’s happened over the past couple of years with COVID-19 and the economy and all these changes.
 That’s the way we thrive in the military, right?
 The uncertainty, the ability to do more with less—and just make decisions.

 Tanya Ott: But the transition from the military into the civilian world isn’t always easy.